loyep/next-pwa/examples/workboxless/README.md

 # next-pwa - basic example

-This example demonstrates how to use `next-sw`, which is an unstable package and does not use `workbox`.
+This example demonstrates how to use `next-sw`, which is an unstable package and does not use Workbox.

 ## Usage